logan-montellimard-braga/hunch/README.md

 Hunch can be configured from command-line options:

++ `-r`, `--root-dir`: The base directory in which all Hunch actions should be processed.
+Default: ".".
 + `-p`, `--templates-path`: A directory containing template files.
 Setting this option will allow you to reference template files without specifying the same base path over and over again.
 + `-d`, `--delimiter`: A delimiter character or string, used to split external names.
 Default: ",".